GENGA II: GPU planetary N-body simulations with non-Newtonian forces and high number of particles: Improved Collision and Encounter options

 \subsection{Stop at Encounters}

 It is possible to stop a simulation automatically when an encounter between two bodies occurs.
-In this context, a close encounter is defined when the separation $r_{ij}$ between the bodies $i$ and $j$ is smaller than the sum of the increased Hill radii:
+In this context, a close-encounter is defined when the separation $r_{ij}$ between the bodies $i$ and $j$ is smaller than the sum of the increased Hill radii:

-where $RH_i$ and $RH_j$ are the Hill radii of the two bodies, and the factor $g$ a user parameter.
+where $R_{H,i}$ and $R_{H,j}$ are the Hill radii of the two bodies, and the factor $g$ is a user parameter.